Tony Abbott: Community service

 Abbott is an active volunteer member for the Davidson, NSW Rural Fire Service.
 He is also an active volunteer member of the Queenscliff Surf Life Saving Club.

 Abbott participates in the Pollie Pedal, an annual 1,000 km charity bike ride.
 In April 2007, he launched the tenth annual Pollie Pedal, to raise money for breast cancer research.

-In 2008, Abbott spent three weeks teaching in a remote Aboriginal settlement in Coen on Cape York, organised through indigenous leader Noel Pearson.
+In 2008, Abbott spent three weeks teaching in a remote Aboriginal settlement in Coen on Cape York, organised through Indigenous leader Noel Pearson.
 He taught remedial reading to Aboriginal children and worked with an income management group helping families manage their welfare payments.
 In 2009, he spent 10 days in Aurukun on Cape York working with the truancy team, visiting children who had not been attending school.
-Abbott's stated goal for these visits was to familiarise himself with indigenous issues.
+Abbott's stated goal for these visits was to familiarise himself with Indigenous issues.

 Writings

-Abbott has published four books.
-In 2009, he launched Battlelines; a personal biography, reflections on the Howard Government and discussion of potential policy directions for the Liberal Party of Australia.
+Abbott has published five books.
+In 2009, he launched Battlelines; a personal biography, reflections on the Howard government and discussion of potential policy directions for the Liberal Party of Australia.
 Previously he had published two books in defence of the existing constitutional monarchy system, The Minimal Monarchy and How to Win the Constitutional War.
 In 2012, he released a compilation of key speeches from that year, entitled A Strong Australia.
+His 2025 book Australia – A History: How an ancient land became a great democracy featured a foreword by Geoffrey Blainey and was accompanied by a three-part documentary on Sky News Australia.